Codicil to Will Template, Free Download 2026

 Testator Declarations

-Include declarations that the testator is of sound mind, is signing voluntarily, and has testamentary capacity.
+Include declarations that the testator is of sound mind, is signing voluntarily, and has testamentary capacity as defined by common law standards.
 These declarations mirror the requirements of the original will and help defend against claims of undue influence or incompetence.

 Execution and Witness Block